wso2/docs-is/en/docs/references/adaptive-authentication-js-api-reference.md

 <tbody>
 <tr class="odd">
 <td>url</td>
-<td>The URL of the error page that the user is redirected to.
+<td>This is the URL of the error page that the user is redirected to.
 If the value is null, the user is redirected by default to the <strong>retry.do</strong> error page.<br />
 Note that any relative URL is assumed as the relative to host’s root.</td>
 </tr>
 <tr class="even">